lvillasen/RedPitaya-C-Periphery/README.md

 # RedPitaya-C-Periphery
-Extremely simple C programs to control the RedPitaya board with the official ecosystem based on c-periphery .
+Extremely simple C programs to control the RedPitaya board with the official ecosystem.
+These programs are based on c-periphery.

 # Usage